Montana-Media-Arts/sound-fundamentals/modules/instructors/_posts/2017-01-01-instructors.md

 Additionally, the TA will be available for video meetings and face-to-face meetings to assist with problems.
 Please set these appointments up individually with the TA.

+- To schedule an appoint with our TA Cole Grant , please send him an email
+- Regular office hours with Cole TBA